Olivieri-RJ/Architecture-Showcase/README.md

 [![Visual Showcase](https://img.shields.io/badge/Visual%20Showcase-Carrd-blue)](https://andersonolivieri.carrd.co)

-*This repository contains anonymized architectural excerpts derived from real-world client projects.
-Client identities, business domains, sensitive data, and proprietary implementation details have been intentionally removed or generalized to comply with confidentiality agreements and NDAs.*
+#### ​⚠️ Confidentiality Notice

+- This repository is an architectural showcase assembled from patterns, modules, and design decisions derived from previous consulting and R&D work.

+- All client-identifiable information, proprietary business logic, sensitive datasets, infrastructure details, and implementation-specific elements have been removed, anonymized, or generalized.

+- The purpose of this repository is to demonstrate architectural thinking, system design practices, and engineering methodology while fully respecting client confidentiality agreements and intellectual property rights.

 ## 🗂️ Table of Contents